barrelorgandiscovery/virtualbookplayer/README.md

 Overload the window language, and take this value instead of trying to detect it

-There are two languages available : french and english, the software try to detect it from the LANG environement variable. if not detected english is taken
+There are two languages available : french and english, the software try to detect it. if not detected english is taken

- codes are two char ISO country code in lower case
+codes are two char ISO country code in lower case feel free to create a pull request and provide other languages translations